|

 café_freak: not my team.
 That's the only important information

-SuperPunk7: You should see how ballistic the people in England are about soccer.
+SuperPunk7: You should see how ballistic the people in England are about

 SuperPunk7: It's torn families apart, I swear